Last Updated on

 Plantar fasciitis can be a real impediment to living your life.
 Thankfully, this chronic foot pain is often the result of inappropriate footwear.
 So, when you fix your kicks, you fix your symptoms!
 Running long miles and working on your feet all day are always stressful, but manageable with the right footwear.
 If you buy shoes that properly support your arch, toe, and heel areas like our top picks here, you’re much less likely to run into trouble!

-Best Sneakers for Plantar Fasciitis
+Best Shoes for Plantar Fasciitis (Sneaker Reviews)

 These lightweight runners from Nike are simple on the outside, and sophisticated underneath!

 We love their special one-piece mesh upper.
 It works with a special lacing system to fit snugly and securely like a sock, while providing you with flexibility as you move!
 You’ll see the cables across the top of the foot–these distribute tension and keep everything in place.
 Plus, the upper material is super airy, so your feet stay dry and comfy.

 In the sole, Nike’s Zoom cushioning protects your heel and gives you a bit of a boost in forward momentum.
 Previous buyers really complimented their solid arch support.
 They’re supportive enough for running with plantar fasciitis, but won’t be squishy or restrictive like a motion control shoe.

 These are some of the best athletic sneakers for plantar fasciitis.
 That’s clear when you look at the strong level of buyer loyalty with these shoes.
 People come back year after year for a new pair, because they feel so good!

 This latest version of the Pegasus adds even better cushioning, even lighter mesh material, and better durability in the upper.
 They’re available in both men’s and women’s models, and reviewers of both genders said these 34’s are the best Pegasus yet!

 Click for Price (Women’s)